 Is the area you’re thinking of used for anything else?
 Many folk (mea culpa) establish a nice looking meadow area in a new orchard, only for it to be shaded out in 10 years time.
 In any case, fruit trees like rich soil, meadows don’t.

 This last point is much debated and the single biggest issue people have.
 Sometimes soil is just too rich in nutrients for a wildflower meadow to establish.
 You’ll end up with a jungle of nettle, dock, aggressive grasses and your favourite other local weeds.
 You’ll read a lot about meadows’ need for low fertility soils.
-Wildflowers need less fertility than grass and things like nettles.
+Wildflowers need lower fertility than grass and things like nettles.
 Feed scabious fertiliser and you won’t get much reaction.
 Feed nettles and grass and they will go bonkers.
 If you have lots of nettle in particular, that’s a good sign your site is destined not to work.

 In any event, you should definitely work to reduce soil fertility over time by at least removing cuttings.
 Some more determined enthusiasts go further; you can invert the soil, for example, so that you’re seeding onto subsoil and the topsoil is buried.

-How Do I Start?
+How Do I Start My Meadow?

 Before you start to think about preparing your wildflower meadow area, what sounds like a stupid question.
 Do you know what’s already there?
 It might be that the existing flora is pretty good, and with a few tweaks to management you might not have to do very much to end up with a really nice meadow.
 If you’re not sure, ask someone in to have a look.

-If there’s not much there…

-You have a choice of 3 routes, and will need to take different first steps according to which you choose.
-The table below attempts to summarise the differences between wildflower turf, seed mixes and plugs.
-Of course, all 3 are not mutually exclusive.
-We often recommend starting with say half the area you are thinking of working on.
+If there’s not much there you have a choice of 3 routes, and will need to take different first steps according to which you choose.
+The table below summarises the differences between wildflower turf, seed mixes and plugs.
+Of course, all 3 are not mutually exclusive; they can be used in combination.

 Wildflower turf can be pretty diverse, but not as diverse or interesting as the better seed mixes, and of course it’s one size fits all; unless you have over 400 square metres to cover, in which case we can produce turf on a bespoke basis, there is one – albeit rather good – mix for everyone.
 You not only lose local diversity, but you couldn’t easily tweak the mix for a particular purpose either.
 You might want to encourage a particular species of butterfly by introducing its food plant, for example.
-I think it’s a cracking solution for some, however.
-Don’t be too put off by the cost; if necessary you can use a chess board planting system, alternating between existing sward or seeded squares and wildflower turf.
-This video is well worth a look: Wildflower Turf.
-Fab.
+Generally wildflower turf doesn’t include grasses.

 |Local||(can be) High||Low||Low|

-|Use in grass||Slow||Yes||No|
+|Use in grass||Possibly||Yes||No|